-The SQF food safety certification program is a Global Food Safety Initiative (GFSI) recognized scheme applicable to supply chain sectors from primary production through retail.
+The SQF food safety certification program is a Global Food Safety Initiative (GFSI) recognized standard applicable to supply chain sectors from production through manufacturing, packaging, storage, distribution – to retail and foodservice food purchase.
 The program is maintained and owned by the Food Marketing Institute (FMI), a trade association of food retailers.
-Farming operations, food and packaging manufacturers, storage and distribution operations, and retailers are eligible for certification.
-Currently, approximately 7,000 sites in North America alone are SQF certified.

-Supply chain operations are certified against a set of food safety management system requirements, which are published in the SQF Code.
-The Code is now in its 8th edition with audits against the new standards beginning January 2, 2018.
+Supply chain operations are certified against a set of food safety management system requirements which are published in the SQF Code.
+The SQF Food Safety Codes provide sites with a HACCP-based approach to prevent food safety issues.

-FoodChain ID Certification in America is accredited to certify sites to the SQF Code through the American National Standards Institute (ANSI).
-We have extensive experience in third party certification for the food and beverage industry, which is matched by our commitment to customer satisfaction and continuous improvement.
-At FoodChain ID Certification, our customers are our top priority and we demonstrate this through close communication throughout the certification process.
+FoodChain ID Certification is accredited to certify sites to the SQF Code through the American National Standards Institute (ANSI).
+We have extensive experience in third-party certification for the food and beverage industry, which is matched by our commitment to customer satisfaction and continuous improvement.

 Is your company considering SQF certification?
 If so, FoodChain ID Certification’s team of certification experts can help explain the process and get you started.

-Download the applicable SQF Food Safety Code (edition 8) from www.sqfi.com and review certification process and standard requirements.
-Decide whether the SQF program is right for your business.
+Download the applicable SQF Food Safety Code and review the certification process and standard requirements.

-Prior to the facility audit, FoodChain ID Certification will provide a Visit Plan to the site, which describes audit format and scope, section requirements and an approximate timeline to ensure processes and relevant staff are available for assessment.
-Eighty percent of the facility audit is conducted through direct observation, personnel interviews, and records review.
+Prior to the facility audit, FoodChain ID Certification will provide a Visit Plan to the site, which describes audit format and scope, section requirements and an approximate timeline to ensure processes and relevant staff are available for assessment

 During the closing meeting of the facility audit, the auditor reviews any identified non-conformities with site personnel and provides a non-conformity report.
 Within 10 days of the audit, FoodChain ID Certification reviews the auditor’s initial report and makes it available to the site in ReposiTrak (SQF Assessment Database).
 The site is responsible for correcting audit non-conformities within 30 days of the audit and uploading correction action evidence to the database.
 Site corrective actions are reviewed, verified and approved by the auditor and FoodChain ID Certification, upon which an independent certification decision is made within 45 days of the audit.
 Where certification is granted, a final audit report (including approved corrective actions) and certificate are provided to the site via ReposiTrak.

-Certified sites are publically searchable through ReposiTrak, but audit reports cannot be shared without site permission.
+Certified sites are publicly searchable through ReposiTrak, but audit reports cannot be shared without site permission.